raelo24/Terraform-AWS-IAM/README.md

 Roles make use of trust policies not document policies, so include the trust policy file and it will be assigned for the respective role.

 ### IAM Groups ###
-You can set the groups like this.
+You can set the groups like this:
 ```
 iam_groups = {
     developers = {